patosai/tree-multiselect.js/README.md

 All of the above are optional.

 Your `data-section` can have multiple section names, separated by the `sectionDelimiter` option.
+If you don't have a `data-section` on an option, the option will be on the top level (no section).

 Ex. `data-section="top/middle/inner"` will show up as
 - `top`